 Tenants who have been in ownership of their leasehold property for two or more years can extend their lease terms at any time, subject to qualification, by the virtue of the Leasehold Reform Housing & Urban Development Act 1993.
 The Act sets out the qualifying criteria and formula for valuing the price payable to the landlord for extending the lease term.

-A lease extension can also be achieved outside of the act through negotiations with the landlord.
+A lease extension can also be achieved outside the act, through negotiations with the landlord.
 Our experienced lease extension solicitors are on hand to make this process as simple and straightforward as possible for you.
 We also promise to do our utmost to ensure that this is carried out quickly and with minimum disruption to your life.

-Securing a lease extension can be advantageous for property owners as it can greatly impact the likelihood of selling a property at an attractive market price.
+Securing a lease extension can be advantageous for property owners, as it can greatly impact the likelihood of selling a property at an attractive market price.
 Properties with a longer leasehold term generally have a higher market value than an identical property subject to a shorter residual leasehold term.

 Tenants who secure a lease extension (by exercising their statutory right) will pay a “peppercorn rent” which will mean no ground rent will be paid.
-If your lease is extended by negotiation, you may still have to pay ground rent depending on the terms of your agreement.
+If your lease is extended by negotiation, you may still have to pay ground rent, depending on the terms of your agreement.